Case Studies and Assignments – What we do

 Having been provided with rudimentary details of the client’s network.
 CCC deployed a black box and began to monitor the network for unusual activity.
 After a short while, activity was found whereby the client’s mail server and back-up, were being specifically targeted.

-Further investigation established that specific the email accounts being targeted belonged to members of staff primarily responsible for the drafting and submission of patent applications on behalf of the client, effectively acting as a central point where information was collated.
+Further investigation established specific email accounts were being targeted belonging to members of staff primarily responsible for the drafting and submission of patent applications on behalf of the client.
+Effectively acting as a central point where information was collated.

-Our client trusted the third-party and with their co-operation we were able identify a wireless access point close to a busy external area that had been compromised.
+Our client trusted, trusting a third-party and with their co-operation we were able to identify a wireless access point close to a busy external area that had been compromised.
 Making it impossible to specifically identify those responsible for the attack.